hack4impact-uiuc/ymca/CONTRIBUTING.md

 ### Commits

+* Start commit message with uppercase letter
 * Use present tense ("Add feature" not "Added feature")
 * Use imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Reference issues and pull requests

-* Consider starting the commit message with an applicable emoji:
+### Pull Requests

+When initially opening a pull request, please open it in **draft** mode, and do not mark it for review.
+Please fill out the template with as much detail as you can.

+Once you are done implementing the feature, make sure that your code follows the style guides laid out in the `client` and `api` readmes, and all status checks are passing.
+Then, mark the pull request as ready for review.

+Start pull request titles with emojis!
 * :art: `:art:` when improving the format/structure of the code
 * :book: `:book:` when writing docs
 * :bug: `:bug:` when fixing a bug
 * :fire: `:fire:` when removing code or files
 * :white_check_mark: `:white_check_mark:` when adding tests
 * :arrow_up: `:arrow_up:` when upgrading dependencies
 * :shirt: `:shirt:` when removing linter warnings

-### Pull Requests

-When initially opening a pull request, please open it in **draft** mode, and do not mark it for review.
-Please fill out the template with as much detail as you can.

-Once you are done implementing the feature, make sure that your code follows the style guide and all status checks are passing.
-Then, mark the pull request as ready for review.

 ### Issues